-The Standards in this appendix supplement the privacy and data protection Standards contained in this manual and requirements to the extent that the requirements pertain to the Processing of Personal Data subject to EU Data Protection Law in the context of MATCH.
+The Standards in this appendix supplement the privacy and data protection Standards contained in Section 1.5 of this manual and Rule 3.13 of the Mastercard Rules to the extent that the requirements pertain to the Processing of Personal Data subject to EU Data Protection Law in the context of the Covered Programs.
 In the event of a conflict, the Standards in this appendix take precedence.